BrandonWade/terra/readme.md

 ## Notes
 *This project is a work in progress - expect it to be broken or not fully functional at times.*
-- Currently supports Windows - should be easily portable to OS X or Linux by updating the folder paths.
-This will be handled more elegantly in the future.
+- Currently supports Windows.
+OS X and Linux are not currently supported, but this may change in the future.

 ## Known Issues
-- If an image is not linked to directly, Terra will neither download nor display it properly.
+- If an image is not linked to directly, Terra will not download or display it properly.
-- Images that are deleted will be downloaded again when visiting the gallery.